ketersila/Class-Assignment/README.md

 # Class-Assignment
-The repository has class assignment for C programming
+## The repository has class assignment for C programming
+- A library management system
+- A loan management system